GlReniers/Rockbuster_Analysis/README.md

 FINDINGS

-The majority of the customer base was in Asia, and this was highlighted as the place to begin marketing pstratgey.
+The majority of the customer base was in Asia, and this was highlighted as the place to begin marketing strategy.
 There was not a clear positive trend in the profitability of the companies portfolio, and recommendations were target specific markets directly to increase revenue.